GLOBAL MARKETS-Brexit chill sends Bund yields sub-zero

 "The market has adjusted to the head-to-head Brexit race and is pricing in maximum uncertainty," said ABN Amro's chief investment officer Didier Duret.

-The U.S. Federal Reserve is expected to keep interest rates on hold for at least another month when it starts a two-day meeting later, the IMF said China was facing growing vulnerabilities, and oil prices were sagging back below $50 a barrel.
+The U.S. Federal Reserve is expected to keep interest rates on hold for at least another month when it starts a two-day meeting later, while oil prices, whose recent rebound had helped confidence, has sagged back below $50 a barrel.

-European shares fell for a fifth straight session to a new three-month low, dropping over 1 percent as commodities stocks tumbled around 2 percent and the global market fear gauge, the VIX, spiked.
+European shares fell for a fifth straight session to a new three-month low, dropping 1 percent as commodities stocks tumbled around 2 percent.

-In currency markets, the pound dropped back to $1.4137 and the dive for safety lifted the Swiss franc to a three-month high of 1.0833 francs to the euro.
-The yen, another safety play rose to 118.90 per euro, a more than three-year high.
+In currency markets, the pound dropped back to $1.1437 and the dive for safety lifted the Swiss franc to a three-month high of 1.0833 francs to the euro.
+The yen rose to 118.90 yen per euro, a more than three-year high.

 Investors have readied for a potential plunge in sterling by buying pound 'put' (sell) options.
-Gauges of expected volatility for the UK currency have soared to unprecedented levels this week.
+Implied volatilities have soared, with one-month volatility forwards hitting an unprecedented level at around 28 percent this week.

-"Markets are on the verge of a full-blown panic selloff due to rising probability of Brexit," Rabobank said in note.
+"Although those opinion polls were not necessarily reliable in the case of Scotland's referendum on its independence, the markets have been swayed by them recently," said Hideki Kishida, fixed income analyst at Nomura Securities.
+(Editing by Catherine Evans)

 * VfL Wolfsburg to tackle Braunschweig in relegation playoffs